qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 This session repository offers the `create` and the `all` functions to the domain.

-- `create` receives a `NewSession` object, transforms this to the API data format, and POSTs this to a backend URL.
+- `create` receives a `NewSession` object, transforms this to the API data format, and POSTs this to a back end URL.
 We have created a small wrapper around the [axios](https://github.com/axios/axios) library.
 The functions doPost and doGet encapsulate repeated boilerplate, and do generic error handling.
-- `all` performs a GET on a backend API; it receives JSON containing an array of diagnostic session data, which is mapped to DiagnosticSessionSummary objects by the `_toDiagnosticSessionSummary` function.
+- `all` performs a GET on a back end API; it receives JSON containing an array of diagnostic session data, which is mapped to DiagnosticSessionSummary objects by the `_toDiagnosticSessionSummary` function.

 Here is an excerpt of its adapter integration test: